Abdourahmane Cissé

 Abdourahmane Cissé (born August 6, 1981, in Abidjan, Ivory Coast) is an Ivorian politician, engineer and economist.
 He was previously Secretary General of the Presidency, Petroleum, Energy and Renewable Energies Minister of Ivory Coast under Prime Minister Hamed Bakayoko and Budget Minister of Ivory Coast under Prime Minister Daniel Kablan Duncan.

 A graduate engineer from the Ecole Polytechnique de Paris (France, X 2001) and the Institut Français du Petrole, his appointment on November 19, 2013, at 32 years old, made him the youngest Minister in Prime Minister Daniel Kablan Duncan's government.

-As an awardee of the Young Global Leaders Class of 2017, he's part of 100 young leaders, under the age of 40, who are tackling the world's most complex challenges with innovative approaches.
+As an awardee of the Young Global Leaders Class of 2017, he's part of 100, under the age of 40, who seek solutions to unsolved problems.

 Biography

 Early life and studies

 Abdourahmane Cissé was born in Abidjan, in the working-class neighborhood of Treichville.
 His father was a construction worker and his mother was a housewife.
 He is the youngest of four children, all of whom work in finance.

 He did all his studies until his baccalaureate in Ivory Coast.
 He attended elementary school in Vridi Collectif, then middle school in Port-Boüet and finally the Lycée Moderne de Grand-Bassam (Ivory Coast).
 In 1999, he obtained the baccalaureate "C" series with honors.
 At the age of 18, he moved to Paris and passed the entrance exam to the Ecole Polytechnique de Paris (X 2001).
 As a foreign student, he joined the 2001 class of this school from which he graduated in 2004 with an engineering degree for Applied Mathematics.

 In 2005, he joined the Institut Français du Petrole (IFP School) where he joined the joint program with the University of Oklahoma (United States).
 This resulted in his earning a master's degree in Economic Science and Petroleum Resources Management.